apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>secretRef.
-TLS certs Secret reference
+<p>SecretRef is the reference to the TLS certificates secret.
-required when from is UserProvided</p>
+It is required when the issuer is set to UserProvided.</p>
 </td>
 </tr>
 </tbody>